dalpaka/inpkg.h/README.md

 Must have Mingw installed with gcc for Windows config

 (Linux is not that important because gcc should usually be preinstalled for the vast majority of distros)

+## Featuring

+### Basic:
+Currently clrflow.h supports the most barebones command line/terminal designing features as seen in [clrflow](github.com/rver38/clrflow) for example:
+- Unified text coloring for cross platform terminals
+- Text-based cli building

+### Future:
+In the coming months you will see a load of [clrflow](github.com/rver38/clrflow).h features get released as [clrflow](github.com/rver38/clrflow) also gets released like for example:

+- More CLI features like loading bars
+- ASCII image building and a p5.js transpiler
+- Background coloring
+- Text formating
+- Custom Fonts and MORE!

+#### So please enjoy the project, feel free to contribute and engage with me at cppflow0@gmail.com!